SummaryDev/evm-archive/README.md

 - `EVM_ARCHIVE_CONTRACTS` comma delimited contract addresses, if omitted will query for logs emitted by all contracts
-- `EVM_ARCHIVE_FROM_BLOCK` block number to start with, if omitted will query repeatedly for the latest block.
-TODO:
-  Need to first get the latest block number inserted from the database then start the query from it.
-  Otherwise we will query from the same block defined by this env variable on process restart.
+- `EVM_ARCHIVE_FROM_BLOCK` will start getting logs from this block number unless the block saved in the db is higher.
+Use this as a starting point when the logs table is empty.
 Note that inserts won't fail (we ignore with `do nothing` violations of primary key in the insert statement).
-- `EVM_ARCHIVE_TO_BLOCK` block number to end with, if omitted will query indefinitely for subsequent blocks.
+- `EVM_ARCHIVE_TO_BLOCK` block number to end with, if not specified will keep querying to infinity with some sleep in between.
 - `EVM_ARCHIVE_BLOCK_STEP` how many blocks to extract the logs from, if omitted will default to 100.
   Adjust this parameter to the frequency of the logs you're extracting.
 Too big a value can lead to the blockchain node refusing to return too many records, too small can slow down the extraction process.
-TODO: This logic can be improved by adjusting this value dynamically: start with a large number and decrease it when node complains, increase it again when start getting too few records per call.
-- `EVM_ARCHIVE_SLEEP_SECONDS` will pause in between queries for the latest block when `EVM_ARCHIVE_FROM_BLOCK` is not set.
-Adjust this so the total time between calls (time to extract and insert plus sleep time) is less than the time to produce a new block.
-TODO: This logic of querying for the latest block is flawed as a query and insert which take longer than block time can make the next call for the latest skip a block.
+- `EVM_ARCHIVE_SLEEP_SECONDS` sleep between queries.
+Makes sense to adjust to about block creation time or longer.

 Set these parameters from an [env](./example.env) file and run.